henrybojanowski/My-Website/README.md

 # My-Website
-My own website with academic information
+My website with academic information about myself created with HTML and CSS